0609Abhinav/0609Abhinav/README.md

 - 🌱 I’m currently learning **MERN Stack** and **AWS**
 - 💬 Ask me about **React, Node.js, MongoDB, Python (Django), MySQL, and Tailwind CSS**
 - 📫 How to reach me: [abhinavtripathi6sep@gmail.com](mailto:abhinavtripathi6sep@gmail.com)
-- 📝 I regularly write articles on [your blog](https://yourblog.com)
 - ⚡ Fun fact: I enjoy [a fun fact about you, e.g., "playing chess" or "hiking in the mountains"]

 ---